Course Descriptions with Consultant Information

 English Language & Composition

 Participants in this course will consider various approaches to designing and teaching AP English Language and Composition.
 Course content and activities will address the substance and philosophy of the AP English Language course and its relationship to the comprehensive end-of-course examination.
-Key AP course elements, including the study of rhetoric, argumentation (including source-based argumentation), image-based texts, and various forms of “the literature of fact” will be the addressed and explored.
+Key AP course elements, including the study of rhetoric, argumentation (including source-based argumentation), image-based texts, and various forms of “the literature of fact” will be addressed and explored.
 A major focus will be the development of course units and assignments that occasion rhetorical awareness and the development of student skills involving close reading and purposeful writing.
 Each participant will review model course syllabi and give shape to a course syllabus of their own that is appropriate for his or her particular teaching situation.
 Each participant should bring curriculum materials that will be helpful in course development, especially nonfiction texts.
-As a result of taking this class, participants will be poised to develop course content that helps students build proficiencies associated with the AP English Language and Composition Examination.
+As a result of taking this course, participants will be poised to develop course content that helps students build proficiencies associated with the AP English Language and Composition Examination.

 Claudette Lachance Brassil taught AP English Language and Composition as well as Pre-AP English courses over 39 years at Mt.
 Ararat High School in Topsham, Maine.
 In her school district and state, she pioneered the College Board’s Pre-AP/Vertical Teams concept in English and her practice as a collaborator and mentor served as a model for her faculty colleagues.
 She has conducted AP English Language and Composition course development workshops as well as Pre-AP English/Vertical Teams sessions in Canada, Illinois, New Mexico, Vermont, Connecticut, and Maine.
 A graduate of the University of Southern Maine and the University of New Hampshire, she is a National Board Certified Teacher and a recipient of an NCTE Teacher of Excellence Award.